Stratford IQL Pavilion

 Team: Oliver Cooke, Francis Fawcett; Andy Gibbs, Nabil Haque

-Collaborators: YOU&ME
+Collaborators: YOU&ME link

 Client: Lendlease